The pentagon relation and incidence geometry: The quantum Veblen map

 and satisfies the functional relation \eqref{eq:G-prime}. \end{Cor} \begin{Rem} From the proof it follows that the function $F$ can be of much more general form

 with arbitrary function $f$. \end{Rem}

-In order to formulate the Poisson Veblen map analogue of Theorem~\ref{th:pentagon-S} we should translate the condition \eqref{eq:UV-XYZ} into the language of the parameters $\alpha$ and $\beta$.
-The following result can be checked by direct calculation. \begin{Lem} The condition \eqref{eq:UV-XYZ} in the case of the gauge functions/parameters restricted by equations \eqref{eq:G-P} is equivalent to the constraints
+In order to formulate the Poisson Veblen map analogue of Theorem~\ref{th:pentagon-S} we should translate the condition \eqref{eq:UV-XYZ}-\eqref{eq:UV-XYZ-funct} to conditions on the parameters $\alpha$ and $\beta$.
+The following result can be checked by direct calculation. \begin{Lem} The condition \eqref{eq:UV-XYZ}-\eqref{eq:UV-XYZ-funct} in the case of the gauge functions of the form given by equation \eqref{eq:G-P} is equivalent to the constraints

 \end{Lem} \begin{Rem} As the set of independent parameters one can take $\alpha_U, \alpha_V$ and $\beta_X, \beta_Y, \beta_Z$. \end{Rem} \begin{Prop} The Poisson Veblen map $S(\alpha,\beta):\CC^2\times\CC^2 \dashrightarrow \CC^2\times\CC^2$ given by